marcoacierno/OctoRestPHP/README.md

 The documentation is in Italian (lol).
 Usually I share this kind of code (useless for others but not for me maybe) in Bitbucket but today I decided to post it here.

+How to use
+==

+I clone the repository and start creating my API from the existing code (editing routes_v1.php file and creating new controllers).